 Yes.
 After a case is opened in accordance with section 14 of these Rules, all subsequent amended complaints, intervenor complaints, third party complaints, etc. must be filed electronically on the ECF system.
 If an order of the court is required to file the amended pleading, the signed order must be attached to the filing as an exhibit.
 When filing, select only those parties the amended pleading is filed against.
-Do not select "all plaintiffs" or "all defendants" unless it is appropriate.
 Filers should review the judge's Individual Practices to determine if courtesy copies are necessary.